LiAuTraver/liautraver.github.io/content/post/git-tips/index.md

 ### When merged but lots of differences still exist

-If there are lots of differences between the two branches, but git merge says 'Already up to date', it's possible that the branches have diverged in a way that Git doesn't recognize as a simple forward or backward set of changes.This can happen if you've rebased one of the branches, or if you've force-pushed to a branch that's been rebased by someone else.We can use:
+If there are lots of differences between the two branches, but git merge says 'Already up to date', it's possible that the branches have diverged in a way that Git does not recognize as a simple forward or backward set of changes.This can happen if you've rebased one of the branches, or if you've force-pushed to a branch that's been rebased by someone else.We can use:

 ```powershell
 git diff [branch 1]..[branch 2] > [filename].patch